RhincodonE/rhincodone.github.io/_posts/2025-01-08-Hypothesis-Interpretation-of-Differential-Privacy.md

 ---

-##Auditing differential privacy with MIA
+## Auditing differential privacy with MIA

+---

 Basically, auditing differential privacy aims to use membership inference attacks to attack the target model and get the TPR, and FPR on each sample.
 Then we compute the lower bounds in equations 13, 15, and one of 14 and 16.
 If one of the lower bounds is not valid, then the implementation of differential privacy may have some bugs.